 California and Texas have laws that require insurance companies to offer coverage for infertility treatment, but not to cover it.

 How much of the cost of IVF an insurance company will cover often depends on its policies, as well as statewide law where the procedure is taking place.
 All mandates vary in what they cover, with some states putting a limit on how many IVF cycles you can receive or creating strict eligibility requirements for coverage.
-Illinois, for example, requires insurance carriers to cover comprehensive diagnosis and treatment of infertility; however, there is a limit on the number of retrievals a woman can have.
-If it’s her first child, four complete retrievals can occur, and if it’s her second birth attempt, it is capped at two.
+Illinois, for example, requires insurance carriers to cover comprehensive diagnosis and treatment of infertility; however, there is a limit on the number of retrievals a person can have.
+If it’s their first child, four complete retrievals can occur, and if it’s their second attempt, it is capped at two.

 If you’re interested in IVF, it’s a good idea to reach out to your insurer to learn more about your particular coverage.
 In the event your insurance company does cover IVF, your clinic is able to help you with the authorization and referrals you’ll need.
 Some clinics, including Penn Medicine and CNY Fertility, offer special pricing and payment options for those not covered by insurance.